tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 ---

 ## Overview
-`Heteroskedasticity` is a common issue in time series and panel data analysis, and refers to the failure of the homoskedasticity assumption when the variance of the error terms varies across observations in a regression model.
+`Heteroskedasticity` is a common issue cross sectional, time series and panel data analysis.
+And refers to the failure of the homoskedasticity assumption when the variance of the error terms varies across observations in a regression model.
 This inconsistency can skew the standard errors, undermining the validity of statistical inferences derived from Ordinary Least Squares (OLS) regressions.

 This article explores methods for detecting and correcting heteroskedasticity using `R`, including both graphical and statistical tests, and discusses approaches to correct for heteroskedasticity.

+Underneath we have a straightforward example of heteroskedasticity to help you become familiar with the concept:

 {{% example %}}
 Consider the regression equation, that models the relationship between income and expenditure on meals: